momo-catcat/MARFORCE-flowtube/README.md

 ## 2. Installation<a name="installtion"></a>
 1. Download the MARFORCE repository from https://github.com/momo-catcat/PANDA520-flowtube.
-2. Create a environment containing Python and relevant libraries ().
+2. Create a environment containing Python and relevant libraries (numpy, pandas, os-sys, re, scipy, math, matplotlib, importlib, csv, datetime, molmass.).
 Anaconda is recommended to manage and install different libraries.

 ## 3. Running<a name="running"></a>
 1. After downloading the model package, go to *PANDA520-flowtube/PANDA520_flowtube/*
 2. For model inputs, you should have: a .txt chemical reaction scheme file under folder *input_mechanism/* (e.g., 'SO2_SA.txt' given for SA calibration), a .csv file containing information of flows and possible temperature or concentrations under folder *Input_files/* (e.g., 'SA_cali_2021-09-10.csv') or any input folder set by yourself, a .py file to set the experimental information under the current folder (Start_SetParam_SA_example.py given as an example file for SA calibration). -- See next section **[4.
 Inputs](#4-Inputs)** for details.
 3. Once all the three files mentioned above set properly according to experiments, activate the environment containing all the packages, then run the .py file (e.g., Start_SetParam_SA_example.py) to get the model starting.
 4. Finally, the model will show surface plots of all the steps for each experiment stage.
-The output files (one .csv and one.txt) will be saved under the folder *Export_files/* if no other folder is set for output.
+The output files (one .csv and one .txt) will be saved under the folder *Export_files/* if no other folder is set for output.

 ## 4. Inputs<a name="inputs"></a>
 As mentioned above, there are three input files.
 This section will introduce how to set the files based on different mechanisms.